polettix/Template-Perlish/README.md

 ## Templates

 There's really very little to say: write your document/text/whatever, and embed special parts with the delimiters of your choice (or stick to the defaults).
-If you have to print stuff, just print to STDOUT, it will be automatically catpured (unless you're calling the generated code by yourself).
+If you have to print stuff, just print to `STDOUT`, it will be automatically catpured (unless you're calling the generated code by yourself).

-Anything inside these "special" parts matching the regular expression /^\\s\*\\w+(?:\\.\\w+)\*\\s\*$/, i.e. consisting only of a sequence of alphanumeric tokens separated by dots, are considered to be variables and processed accordingly.
+Anything inside these "special" parts matching the regular expression `/^\s*\w+(?:\.\w+)*\s*$/`, i.e. consisting only of a sequence of alphanumeric tokens separated by dots, are considered to be variables and processed accordingly.
 Thus, available variables can be accessed in two ways: using the dotted notation, as in

     [% some.value.3.lastkey %]